 This course is a lecture and laboratory-based class to introduce the research-track student to basic methodologies in the laboratory.
 It includes basic laboratory techniques and methodologies such as calculations, pipetting, measurements, microscopy, statistical analysis, notebook keeping, results presentation, career choice, library/internet database searching, and scientific journal manuscript analysis.
 This course prepares students for future laboratory courses and independent research courses at the 300 and 400 levels.
 Prerequisite: High School Biology or Permission of Instructor

-BSC 2084C (formerly BIO 232) Human Anatomy & Physiology I 4 credits
+BIO 234 Human Anatomy & Physiology I